SSWConsulting/SSW.People.Profiles/Matt-Wicks/Matt-Wicks.md

 - PABX systems

-Matt loves DevOps, DevOps and DevOps.
+Matt loves DevOps, DevOps, and DevOps.
 These days he prefers GitHub Actions and Azure DevOps Build Pipelines over Octopus and Bamboo.
-Matt likes clean architecture, using the right tool for the job, seeing developers push changes to production with confidence, automated tests, building solutions on Azure, and now he never has to reminisce about Webforms.
+Matt likes clean architecture, using the right tool for the job, seeing developers push changes to production with confidence, automated tests, building solutions on Azure, and now he never has to reminisce about Web Forms.